mpdf/mpdf.github.io/fonts-languages/arabic-rtl-text-v5-x.md

 I have left options encoded in <span class="function">function InitArabic()</span> if you want to alter - to make it double-joining, it also needs to be added to <span class="parameter">$arabPrevLink</span> as "\xd9\x89"

-<div class="alert alert-info" role="alert"><strong>Note:</strong> mPDF deletes Unicode characters: U+200C,U+200D,U+200E,U+200F zero-width joiner/non-joiner, LTR and RTL marks so they will not appear - even though some fonts contain glyphs for these characters.</div>
+<div class="alert alert-info" role="alert">**Note:** mPDF deletes Unicode characters: U+200C,U+200D,U+200E,U+200F zero-width joiner/non-joiner, LTR and RTL marks so they will not appear - even though some fonts contain glyphs for these characters.</div>

 # See Also